fntneves/jquery-labelauty/README.md

 });
 ~~~

-Actually, custom labels has different number of characters or width.
+Actually, custom labels have different number of characters or width.
 So, you can set `minimum-width` to custom CSS option.

 ~~~ js
 $(":checkbox").labelauty({ minimum_width: "170px" });
 ~~~

-If you dislike the previous option, then you can set labels with same width.
+If you dislike the previous option, then you can set labels with the same width.
 Just set `same_width` to `true`.

 ~~~ js